 Its also one of the best ways to get the kids to eat their green veg, well one of mine anyway – the other one managed to pick most of it out, but a few bits definitely got past the green veg defences.
 If you like cramming veg and bacon together with mash potato you can always try my Kale & Bacon Mash too.

 Bubble and squeak takes me right back to my childhood.
 The name supposedly comes from the sound it makes whilst cooking in the pan.
 I can confirm that this theory is complete nonsense (unless I’m cooking it wrong!).

 I like the good old fashioned rustic feel of this dish.
-Leftover mashed potatoes and cabbage fried up and served with saucy smoky beans and crispy salty bacon.
+Leftover mashed potatoes and cabbage fried up and served with poached eggs and crispy salty bacon.
 Not forgetting a lovely blob of brown sauce to finish it off nicely.

 The Bubble and Squeak with smoky beans and bacon recipe:

 - 3 cups (700g) leftover mashed potato this doesn't have to be exact

 - 3 cups (200g) leftover chopped cooked cabbage again this doesn't have to be exact - I like to use savoy cabbage

 - 2 tbsp butter salted or unsalted is fine

 - Grilled crispy bacon, chopped (I used 6 rashers/strips)

 - fresh parsley, chopped